Social Security Disability In Lawrence, PA

 If you’re disabled due to an illness or injury and unable to earn a living, getting the money you need to pay for your medical care and everyday expenses can be challenging.
 Recognizing these challenges, the federal government established the Social Security Disability (SSD) benefits program to help people with disabilities meet their needs.

 While SSD benefits can be a big help, the application process can be demanding, and the rules can be hard to understand.

-The Pennsylvania social security disability attorneys at Heller, Maas, Moro & Magill Co., LPA, are here to help people with disabilities seek the benefits they deserve.
+The Pennsylvania Social Security Disability attorneys at Heller, Maas, Moro & Magill Co., LPA, are here to help people with disabilities seek the benefits they deserve.
 Our team has more than 200 years of combined legal experience.
 Our commitment to our clients also extends to the communities we serve because we care about our neighbors and our home.
-Our peers highly respect us, and we have received many professional honors for our work, including a “Distinguished” rating from Martindale-Hubbell.
+Our peers highly respect us, and our attorneys have received many professional honors for our work, including a “Distinguished” rating through Martindale-Hubbell.